NatLabRockies/SAM/doc/readme.md

 These instructions are for writing and editing content and building SAM's Help system.

+The Help system is built with the Sphinx documentation generator that converts .rst source files into structured html documents.

-Writing and editing content requires knowledge of reStructuredText (.rst) format.
-ReStructuredText is a text markup language, see https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html.
+Help content is written in the reStructuredText (.rst) text markup language: https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html.

-The build process uses the Sphinx documentation generator.
-Sphinx is a Python package that converts .rst files into structured html documents and documents in other formats, see https://www.sphinx-doc.org/en/master/.
+Sphinx is a Python package that converts the content to HTML: https://www.sphinx-doc.org/en/master/.

+SAM Help uses Sphinx Book Theme to apply formatting to the HTML: https://sphinx-book-theme.readthedocs.io/en/stable/index.html.

+The Sphinx Book Theme, Sphinx, and reStructuredText are all well documented.
+The documentation below describes the application of these tools to build SAM Help.
+Refer to the documentation above for detailed descriptions and for information about modifying or adding more features to SAM Help.

 ## Requirements

 * Python
+* A virtual environment like `venv` or `conda` (recommended)
 * Python packages listed in `requirements.txt`
 * Make
+* A good text editor that can open a folder as a workspace and has syntax highlighting for reStructuredText (VS Code works well)

 Tested on Windows with Python 3.12.10 and GNU Make 4.4.1.

 ## Build Instructions

-1. Set up a Python virtual environment and install the packages listed in requirements.txt.
+1. Set up a virtual environment and install the packages listed in requirements.txt.

-   You only need to build the environment once.
-After the environment is built, you can start with Step 2 to bulid Help.
+   You only need to build the virtual environment once.
+After it is built, you can start with Step 2 to build Help.

 2. Open a terminal window and go to the SAM doc folder.